hichamoha/artificial_neural_networks_and_deep_learning/README.md

 ### Artificial Neural Networks and Deep Learning

 This repository provides an introduction to the field of Artificial Neural Networks and Deep Learning.
 It covers the most common models in artificial neural networks with a focus on the multi-layer perceptron.
 The repo also provides an introduction to deep learning.
 The material are based on the following book:
-Ian Goodfellow, Yoshua Bengio, Aaron Courville: \textit{Deep Learning}.
-An HTLM version of the book is available at \url{https://www.deeplearningbook.org/}
+Ian Goodfellow, Yoshua Bengio, Aaron Courville: Deep Learning.
+An HTLM version of the book is available at https://www.deeplearningbook.org/

 The main topics included are the following: